MaiJGitHub/CompareMoviesProject/README.md

-This was a simple prjoect to pratice DOM manipulation.
+This was a simple project to practice DOM manipulation.

 Used HTML, CSS, JavaScript, Chart.js, and Vite